fabiana2611/fabiana2611.github.io/_posts/2025/2025-06-18-gh-actions-cert.md

         <ul>
             <li>Deployment Protection: Required reviewers,Deployment branches and tags, Allow administrators to bypass, require reviews before deployment, prevent self-reviews for deployment <a href="https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment">[manage env]</a></li>
             <li>When a workflow job references an environment, the job won't start until all of the environment's protection rules pass <a href="https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment">[use env]</a></li>
-            <li>In case workflow requires review, If a job is rejected the workflow fails as the job did not meet the approval criteria set for the review process <a href="https://docs.github.com/en/actions/managing-workflow-runs/reviewing-deployments#approving-or-rejecting-a-job">[approve and reject]</a></li>
+            <li>In case workflow requires review, if a job is rejected the workflow fails <a href="https://docs.github.com/en/actions/managing-workflow-runs/reviewing-deployments#approving-or-rejecting-a-job">[approve and reject]</a></li>
         </ul>
     </li>
     <li>GitHub automatically redacts secrets printed to workflow logs by replacing them with placeholders. <a href="https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#redacting-secrets-from-workflow-run-logs">[secrets in logs]</a></li>